 Hi everyone, this is just an update of what’s been going on behind the scenes at Tooltique.

-So for the past 3 weeks we have had a root and branch major sort out and reorganisation plus the removal of 18 months accumulated dust that had amassed everywhere other than the immediate work areas.
+So for the past 3 weeks, we have had a root and branch major sort out and reorganisation plus the removal of 18 months of accumulated dust that had amassed everywhere other than the immediate work areas.
 All this took place whilst wearing masks in the recent heatwave.

 Those who are fully up to speed will also realise we have been working on the new aspect of the business on antiquetools.co.uk which will handle the tools in their original form and a nice selection of desirable antique tools.